-Field Description 7 Reserved This field is reserved.
-This read-only field is reserved and always has the value 0.
-6 Fault Control Enable For n = 0 FAULTEN0 Enables the fault control in channels (n) and (n+1).
+Field Description 7 This field is reserved.
+Reserved This read-only field is reserved and always has the value 0.
+Fault Control Enable For n = 0 6 FAULTEN0 Enables the fault control in channels (n) and (n+1).
 This field is write protected.
 It can be written only when MODE[WPDIS] = 1.
-0 The fault control in this pair of channels is disabled.1 The fault control in this pair of channels is enabled.
-5 Synchronization Enable For n = 0 SYNCEN0 Enables PWM synchronization of registers $C(n)V$ and $C(n+1)V$.
-The PWM synchronization in this pair of channels is disabled.The PWM synchronization in this pair of channels is enabled.
-4 Deadtime Enable For n = 0 DTEN0 Enables the deadtime insertion in the channels (n) and $(n+1)$.
+0 The fault control in this pair of channels is disabled.
+1 The fault control in this pair of channels is enabled.
+5 SYNCEN0 Synchronization Enable For n = 0 Enables PWM synchronization of registers C(n)V and C(n+1)V. 0 The PWM synchronization in this pair of channels is disabled.
+1 The PWM synchronization in this pair of channels is enabled.
+4 DTEN0 Deadtime Enable For n = 0 DIENO Enables the deadtime insertion in the channels (n) and (n+1).
 This field is write protected.
 It can be written only when MODE[WPDIS] = 1.
-0 The deadtime insertion in this pair of channels is disabled.1 The deadtime insertion in this pair of channels is enabled.
+0 The deadtime insertion in this pair of channels is disabled.
+1 The deadtime insertion in this pair of channels is enabled.
 3 Dual Edge Capture Mode Captures For n = 0 DECAP0 Enables the capture of the FTM counter value according to the channel (n) input event and the configuration of the dual edge capture bits.
-This field applies only when FTMEN = 1 and DECAPEN = 1.
+This field applies only when DECAPEN = 1.
 DECAP bit is cleared automatically by hardware if dual edge capture - one-shot mode is selected and when the capture of channel (n+1) event is made.
 0 The dual edge captures are inactive.
 1 The dual edge captures are active.
 2 Dual Edge Capture Mode Enable For n = 0 DECAPEN0 Enables the Dual Edge Capture mode in the channels (n) and (n+1).
-This bit reconfigures the function of MSnA, ELSnB:ELSnA and ELS(n+1)B:ELS(n+1)A bits in Dual Edge Capture mode according to Table 26-7.
-This field applies only when FTMEN = 1.
+This bit reconfigures the function of MSnA, ELSnB:ELSnA and ELS(n+1)B:ELS(n+1)A bits in Dual Edge Capture mode according to Table 26-2.
 This field is write protected.
 It can be written only when MODE[WPDIS] = 1.
-0 The Dual Edge Capture mode in this pair of channels is disabled.1 The Dual Edge Capture mode in this pair of channels is enabled.
-1 Complement Of Channel (n) For $n = 0$ COMP0 Enables Complementary mode for the combined channels.
+The Dual Edge Capture mode in this pair of channels is disabled.
+The Dual Edge Capture mode in this pair of channels is enabled.
+1 Complement Of Channel (n) For n = 0 COMP0 Enables Complementary mode for the combined channels.
 In Complementary mode the channel (n+1) output is the inverse of the channel (n) output.
 This field is write protected.
 It can be written only when MODE[WPDIS] = 1.
-The channel (n+1) output is the same as the channel (n) output.
-The channel (n+1) output is the complement of the channel (n) output. .
+0 The channel (n+1) output is the same as the channel (n) output.
+1 The channel (n+1) output is the complement of the channel (n) output.
+1

+Field Description

-Field Description 0 Combine Channels For n = 0 COMBINE0 Enables the combine feature for channels (n) and (n+1).
+0 COMBINE0 Combine Channels For n = 0

+Enables the combine feature for channels (n) and (n+1).

 This field is write protected.
 It can be written only when MODE[WPDIS] = 1.

 0 Channels (n) and (n+1) are independent.

 1 Channels (n) and (n+1) are combined.

-26.3.15 Deadtime Insertion Control (FTMx_DEADTIME)
+26.3.15 Deadtime Insertion Control (FTMx\DEADTIME)